 The actions of these countries have found application in anti-corruption plans of other states.

 If you do not go into details, then the technology "carrot and stick".
 Tight control must certainly be combined with a decent standard of living.

 Global Anti-Corruption Movement Transparency International, evaluates and ranks countries based on how corrupt the country's public sector is.
 Below in the table, you can find your country and see its place in the ranking.
-The higher the country in the ranking, the less corrupt it is in the opinion of Transparency International.
+The higher the country in the ranking, the less corrupt it is, according to Transparency International.

-It is extremely difficult to completely eliminate official crimes and bribery.
+It is extremely difficult to completely eliminate malfeasance and bribery.
 However, some measures can greatly reduce the level of abuse of power.
-If the state does not actively try to fight corruption, it can be considered that it supports criminals.
+If the state is not actively trying to fight corruption, it can be assumed that it supports criminals.
 After all, the consequences for the country are devastating.
-And this will affect not only ordinary residents.
-Everyone will suffer, including the stratum of the richest citizens.
+And this will affect not only ordinary people.
+Everyone will suffer, including the layer of the richest citizens.